mateuszbrycki/khubbi/adr/4-input-data-validation.md

     * object in an improper state might be used outside the model,
 * there is no single layer that performs the validation,
 * validation is local to the object,
-* when validation rules change, there is only one place to update.
+* when validation rules change, there is only one place to update
+  * it's tested once.

 Cons: